lasanthamudalige/my-arch-setup/README.md

       echo 'export QT_QPA_PLATFORMTHEME="qt5ct"' > ~/.profile
       ```

-### Install themes to change everything to a dark background
+### Install themes and icons to change everything to a dark background

 1. Install Adwaita and Adwaita-dark themes for gtk applications:
     ```